-This, of course, would increase your chances for catching your dinner but I would definitely check the rules in the area where you're fishing as many lakes, rivers and bays have stipulations on how many rods you're allowed to have in the water at once, depending on what you're fishing for and what's in season.
+This, of course, would increase your chances for catching your dinner, but I would definitely check the rules in the area where you're fishing.
+Many lakes, rivers and bays have stipulations on how many rods you're allowed to have in the water at once (depending on what you're fishing for and what's in season).

 There are many different kinds of rod holders and brands.
 Depending on the type of fishing you want to do, I recommend making sure your holder matches the strength of your rod and will stay firmly in place when 'the big one' takes the bait.

 4. Depth Finders and Fish Finders

-Depth/fish finders hook up directly to your pontoon and some models also offer a GPS system as well, which I love when exploring new areas because it lessens my chances of getting lost when all the inlets and islands start looking alike (yep, I've been there).
+Depth/fish finders hook up directly to your pontoon.
+Some models also offer a GPS system as well, which I love when exploring new areas because it lessens my chances of getting lost when all the inlets and islands start looking alike (yep, I've been there).

 Brands include Garmin, Lowrence and Humminbird among others and can range in price substantially.
 I would review your depth/fish finding needs or take a look at this great Fish Finder Buyer's Guide for pontoon boats and BetterBoat's fish finder GPS combos post before deciding which finder is best for you.

 5. Fishing Chairs and Leaning Posts

-Not just your average chair these chairs are removable, form fitting and very comfortable.
+Not just your average chair, these chairs are removable, form fitting and very comfortable.

 They're specifically designed for fishing and swivel in all directions, offering flexibility for accurate casting.
-We have two on the back of our pontoon boat and I love that I have the option to fish off the back of the boat while my family enjoys the scenery on board.
+We have two on the back of our pontoon boat.
+I love that I have the option to fish off the back of the boat while my family enjoys the scenery on board.

 However, if you love to fish and you're in the market for a brand new pontoon boat, you can buy a pontoon boat with a fishing package, which features already built-in accessories.

 Before you choose a model, check out our best tips for buying a new pontoon boat by clicking here.

-No matter how you fish, always adhere to the fishing laws and get that fishing license if you need one!
+No matter how you fish, always adhere to the fishing laws and get that fishing license if you need one.
 Not only could you be in huge trouble and incur fines and even criminal charges (yes, really), but it's important to respect and preserve our wildlife.